open hearts, active minds

 Higher Academic Achievement

 Catholic school students tend to outperform their public school peers academically.
 Test scores for students in both elementary and middle levels, high school ACT results, and even college GPAs are higher than their public school peers.
+Catholic school graduates also enjoy higher earning potential throughout their careers.

 Low Student-to-Teacher Ratio